THE KINGDOM OF GOD IS AT HAND

 But that was not the answer.
 The same answer was given three times:

-Until the Ancient of days came, and judgment was given to the saints of the most High; and the time came that the saints possessed the kingdom.
+“until the Ancient of Days came, and a judgment was made in favor of the saints of the Most High, and the time came for the saints to possess the kingdom.
 (Daniel 7:22)

-And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the most High, whose kingdom is an everlasting kingdom, and all dominions shall serve and obey him.
+Then the kingdom and dominion, and the greatness of the kingdoms under the whole heaven, shall be given to the people, the saints of the Most High.
+His kingdom is an everlasting kingdom, and all dominions shall serve and obey Him.’
 (Daniel 7:27)

 It stands clearly in the Scripture that the “one like the Son of man” is the saints of the most High.

 There is no doubt in our mind that the Lord Jesus is the true and only King and that the Father has chosen Him to inherit all things.
 But it is true also that the Body of Christ will be like Him and filled with Him.
 There will be two witnesses who are viewed as one manifestation of the Glory of God.
 It is the Son in the sons.

 The Father and the Son are Two and yet One.
 The two witnesses of the day of image and union will be two and yet one.
 We would suggest that the two lampstands being filled eternally by the two “sons of oil” (olive trees) are Christ and His complement, His Body.

 As was true of Adam and Eve, the Lamb and His Wife are two and yet one.
 On them will abide eternally the portion and the double portion of the Spirit of God.
 This is the Kingdom of God, the holy city, the new Jerusalem, the eternal Tabernacle of God.
 There is no temple in the new Jerusalem because God and the Lamb Themselves are the Temple dwelling in the personalities of the saints who together are the Wife of the Lamb.